Welcome to ProComputers Fedora blog!

 - How do I connect after launch?
 Use fedora with SSH public key authentication.
 Root login is disabled.

-- What is Fedora 42 used for?
-Fedora Cloud 42 is commonly used for development, testing, and cloud-native workloads that require access to recent Linux technologies and continuous updates.
+- What is Fedora 44 used for?
+It is used for development, testing, automation, CI/CD, containers, infrastructure validation, and cloud workloads that benefit from a current Linux stack.

 - Who maintains this AMI?
-ProComputers packages, validates, and maintains the Fedora Cloud Base 42 ARM image with AWS-focused optimizations.
+ProComputers packages, validates, and maintains the Fedora44 ARM image with AWS-focused configuration and support.

 Why Choose ProComputers